bikrambora/devlab-launchpad/README.md

 <!-- <a href="https://amazonmr.au1.qualtrics.com/jfe/form/SV_09usL1Ng0FmVFzL"> -->

-We really appreciate your feedback and would love to hear about what you loved and what we can imnprove.
+We really appreciate your feedback and would love to hear about what you loved and what we can improve.

 #### Please give us feedback so we can improve these labs.